dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/windows.md

 [^1]: [More info about the .bashrc file](https://www.linuxfordevices.com/tutorials/linux/bashrc-and-bash-profile)

-You can open and edit your bashrc file using either `vi` or `nano`.
-If you are not familiar with either, use `nano`.
+You can open and edit your bashrc file on the terminal using either `vi` or `nano`.
+If you are not familiar with either, we recommend using `nano`.

 ```
 $ nano ~/.bashrc